 Edit Threads and Notes

-Use New Conversation to split that specific customer email into a new conversation from existing threads is a great way to make sense out of lengthy requests.
+Use New Conversation to split that specific customer email into a new conversation in Help Scout.
 For example, if a customer emails multiple questions (in one conversation), you might want to turn those comments in to new conversations for reporting or to assign to different members of your team.

 Here you are able to inspect the original email headers, look for inline replies that weren't pulled into the thread, or download the original source of the email.
 The original headers and email source are stored for 2 years for incoming emails.
 The original email source cannot be deleted from the conversation.